5 Helpful / 0 Not

 12 Helpful / 0 Not

 - CHARACTER - Indian Creek has the most extras compared to all the other Huntsville courses.
 Great course map and community board on the way to (1).
 Seating at every hole and there is also nice signage as well.
 The tees are concrete and in good condition.
 They are 5 feet wide by 12 feet long.
-The Baskets are in great shape.
+The Baskets are DISCatchers and in great shape.
 Three holes have multiple tees and 13 holes have alternate basket placements.
 Also, shelters with picnic tables and restrooms.
 Please note, several reviews noted extra baskets on some holes.
-There are no longer any extra baskets other than on hole (18) if throwing towards the practice basket.
+These are no longer present, except on hole (18) where the extra basket doubles as the practice basket.

-- UNIQUENESS - Indian Creek has among the best hole type variety in the Huntsville area.
+- UNIQUENESS - Indian Creek has the best hole type variety in the Huntsville area.
 Completely open through heavily wooded holes.
 Water comes into play a couple times on holes (15) and (18) depending on the basket placement.
 There are some deep twisting pockets to hit and a few full tunnel fairways.
 Several par 4s and one of them has an over the top play with a row of trees almost completely guarding the basket from normal elevated shots, (12).
 Elevation is here, but it's a mild factor.
 The one drawback on this layout though is the over abundance of wider than normal fairways compared to the top rated courses.

 - NAVIGATION - Not too bad.
 There's a great course map that I took a picture of before I started my first round here and I had to refer to it several times (see cons, Discontinuity.)
 Hole signage has next tee direction arrows on them and there are a few directional cues scattered along the layout.
 Unfortunately, the hole signage is starting to deteriorate a bit on a few holes.
 Please note that if you ever make hole signage, putting wood behind Plexiglas traps moisture and it will rot the sign from within.
 It's a shame, as it appears some coin was spent on these signs.